 In the 8th century, Charlemagne protected linen craftsmanship.
 Later, in the 13th century a weaver from the Cambrai area produced the fabric known by its name (Baptiste), the “batiste”, which represents a leap in quality that elevates flax to the level of a noble and qualitative fabric that leads to today.

 The linen fiber has a high moisture absorption , thanks to its large amount of pectins.
 This property makes linen one of the most comfortable fibers during the summer season.
-It is also hypoallergenic and has antibacterial properties which makes it especially suitable for delicate skin.
+This makes linen one of the most comfortable fibers during the summer season .
+In addition, it is allergenic and has anti-bacterial properties which makes it especially suitable for delicate skin.

 We can manufacture coarse fabrics for outer garments with linen, as well as fine, soft fabrics of high quality for clothing in contact with the skin or bedding.
 Being a fiber very resistant to breakage, it can also be used in outdoor garments.